 Maximizing output from Image Submission Sites isn’t just about the upload; one must implement tactical methods:

-- Remain consistent with visual branding: Use recognizable visuals throughout any submitted image by applying consistent color schemes, composition styles, and subtle branding elements that will get a user recognize which are your content in image sharing sites even without direct matching logos.
+- Remain consistent with visual branding: Use recognizable visuals throughout any submitted image by applying consistent color schemes, composition styles.

 - Strategic Watermarking: Use professional subtleism to watermark your work while protecting it from the ravages of time spoiling your work.
-The watermarks in the Image Submission webites would have to carry your brand to your audience but do not detract from the message-content; usually found at the corners through semi-transparent designs.
+The watermarks in the Image Submission webites would have to carry your brand to your audience but do not detract from the message-content.

 - Cross-platform Optimization: Customizing each submission to reflect the audience and features of various Image Submission website Audience Exposure.
 That of Pinterest might not be appropriately similar with that of Flickr or Imgur, to note much about the users’ expectations and the engagement they hold on these platforms.